craftcms/docs/docs/5.x/reference/field-types/date-time.md

 ```

 Then refer to PHP’s [date()](http://php.net/manual/en/function.date.php) function docs to see what each of the format letters mean.

+The locale that Craft uses to parse dates and times depends on the [site](../../system/sites.md)’s language for front-end requests, and user preferences for control panel requests.
 :::

 This strategy can by combined with [timezone customization](#customizing-the-timezone).